TelegramBotsAPI/Telegram.Bots/docs/README.md

 ### License

-Telegram.Bots is a .NET Standard wrapper for the Telegram Bot API.
+Telegram.Bots is a .NET 5 wrapper for the Telegram Bot API 5.0.
 Copyright © 2020-2021  Aman Agnihotri (amanagnihotri@pm.me)

 Telegram.Bots is free software: you can redistribute it and/or modify